EmilienM/website_source/content/posts/code-assistant.md

 can significantly increase productivity.
 In this post, we'll explore how AI-assisted coding works, its benefits, potential challenges, and tips for using it effectively in your development workflow.
-I'll also share example with two solutions and compare them so it'll help you to make decisions on what tools to use.
+I'll also share examples with two solutions and compare them so it'll help you to make decisions on what tools to use.

 <!--more-->